 As the sport industry has experienced tremendous growth over the past few decades, sport operations and activities have become more complex and sophisticated and this has led to the demand for well-prepared sport management professionals.
-Fisher College's sport management degree integrates the liberal arts, business administration, and sport sciences to prepare students with the conceptual knowledge and practical skills necessary to becoming successful sport management professionals in the sport industry.
-The sport management degree builds on the liberal arts foundation to develop students who possess strong analytical abilities, critical thinking, interpersonal and communication skills.
+Fisher College's Sport Management degree integrates the liberal arts, business administration, and sport sciences to prepare students with the conceptual knowledge and practical skills necessary to becoming successful sport management professionals in the sport industry.
 The degree examines the disciplinary foundations of sport management and engages students in the learning process with experiential learning activities and real world applications in case studies and assignments.
-Courses emphasis discussions, collaborative work, presentations, reading, writing, and conducting research to foster the development of student's analytical abilities, and interpersonal and communication skills.
 The degree offers students the opportunity to gain critical professional knowledge and lifelong skills that are required to successfully compete in today's job market.
 Graduating with a sport management degree leads to jobs in a wide variety of private, public, and non-profit settings.

+Crec lit Hours

-First Yea ar Fall Spring
+First Year Fall Spring

 CS101 Computer Concepts and Applications 3

 CS245 Management Application and Information Systems 3

 EC101 Macroeconomics 3

 EN101 English I 3

 EN102 English II 3

-IS105 Common Experience 3
+IS105 Common Experience 1

 PS101 Introduction to Psychology 3

 SM101 Introduction to the Sport Industry 3

 SM105 History of Sport in American History 3

 Math/Science/Computer Science Elective 3

+Free Elective 3

-Total Credits 15 15
+Total Credits 16 15

 Second Year

 AC121 Financial Accounting 3

 CM105 Public Speaking 3

 EC102 Microeconomics 3

-IS210 Preparation for Internship and Career 1
+IS220 Preparation for Careers and Life after College 3

-MA121 Basic Statistics (QR) 3
+MA121 Basic Statistics ^(QR) 3

-SM201 Principles of Sport Management 3
+MG201 Principles of Management 3